Madhu Bangarappa

-Madhu Bangarappa is an Indian politician, producer and actor from Karnataka.
-Karnataka state Congress declared him as OBC president of state.
+Sarekoppa Bangarappa Madhukumar, also known as Madhu Bangarappa is an Indian politician, producer and actor from Karnataka.
+He is currently serving as Cabinet Minister in Government of Karnataka and a Member of Karnataka Legislative Assembly representing Sorab Assembly constituency.
+The State Congress Party declared him as OBC president of state.
+He is the present Primary and Secondary Education Minister of Karnataka 2023.

-Personal life
+Early life and education

 Madhu Bangarappa was born to former Chief Minister of Karnataka late S. Bangarappa and late Shakuntala Bangarappa.
-He has an elder brother Kumar Bangarappa and 3 sisters.
+He has an elder brother Kumar Bangarappa and three sisters.
 One of the sisters is Geetha Shivarajkumar.

+He is an amateur radio operator with call sign VU2SLW.